 Credit risk is the risk of loss associated with a counter party's inability to fulfill its payment obligations.
-The Company's receivables consist primarily of amounts due from a Canadian government agency and cash is held with large and stable financial institutions.
+The Company's receivables consist primarily of amounts due from Canadian and Mexican government agencies, and cash is held with large and stable financial institutions.